 One-way ticket (regular price)

-These tickets are sold at the station up to 5 days prior to the date of travelling.
-For holidays and in the summer season, tickets are sold 20 days in advance.
+Sold at the station up to 5 days prior to the date of travelling.
+During holidays and summer season, tickets are sold 20 days in advance.
 Interim stops in the journey are not allowed with this type of ticket.

 One-way ticket (calendar price)